What Type of BVI Boat Charter Do You Want?

 October Willy T’s Virgin’s Cup St. Ursula’s Day Barefoot Gourmet Soiree Foxy’s Halloween Party | November Taste of BVI On the Rocks Bar Craw Anegada Lobster Crawl & Festival | December Christmas Day celebrations Boxing Day & Foxy’s World Famous New Year’s Eve party |

 Once June comes around, sailing starts to slow through July — and by September, it’s the peak of storm season.
-However, it doesn’t last long.
-By November, many are back on the water.
-In fact, those cruising the Virgin Island often prefer to avoid the winter crowds and sail throughout fall and spring.
-With beautiful days and year-round temperatures in the 80’s— and let’s not forget water temperatures also in the high 70’s – low 80’s— you can rest assured knowing it’s okay to pack light and that you’ll leave with a sun-kissed glow no matter when you sail!
+However, hurricane season doesn’t last long.
+By November, many BVI sailing charters are back on the water.
+In fact, those cruising the Virgin Islands often prefer to avoid the winter crowds and book a BVI boat charter throughout fall and spring.
+With beautiful days and year-round temperatures in the 80s — and let’s not forget water temperatures also in the high 70s to low 80s — you can rest assured knowing it’s okay to pack light and that you’ll leave with a sun-kissed glow no matter when you sail!

 Temp Max (°F) | Temp Min (°F) | Avg.
 Water Temp (°F) | Avg.
 Rainfall (in) | Avg.
 Wind Speed (kts) | |